 Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front, side and rear of the property.
-Off-street parking is provided in the garage.
-The garden grounds incorporate retaining walls which will incur a higher than average repair/maintenance cost.
-The subjects have an area of timber decking to the rear.
-Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
-It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
+There are private garden grounds to the front and rear of the property.

 Ceilings Visually inspected from floor level.
-Ceilings in the property were seen to be formed in a combination of plaster and plasterboard finishes.
+The ceilings in the property were seen to be formed in a combination of plaster and plasterboard finishes.

 Internal walls Visually inspected from floor level.
-Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls Using a moisture meter, walls were randomly tested for Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster and plasterboard finishes.
-Internal walls Floors including sub floors Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster and plasterboard finishes.
-The flooring in the property appeared to be a combination of Floors including sub floors Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster and plasterboard finishes.
-The flooring in the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted throughout which restricted the scope of our inspection.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster and plasterboard finishes.
-The flooring in the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted throughout which restricted Floors including sub floors Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster and plasterboard finishes.
-The flooring in the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted throughout which restricted the scope of our inspection.
-Built-in cupboards were looked into but no stored items Floors including sub floors Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls within the property are overlaid in plaster and plasterboard finishes.
-The flooring in the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted throughout which restricted the scope of our inspection.
-Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding
+The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.

+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+The flooring in the property appeared to be of timber construction.
+Fitted floor coverings were noted within which restricted the scope of our inspection.
+Access to the sub-floor was via the basement cellar area.

+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal joinery incorporates timber skirtings and doorways.
+The kitchen facility incorporates fitted units.

 Chimney breasts and fireplaces Visually inspected.
-Chilling breasts and meplaces visually ilispected.
 No testing of the flues or fittings was carried out.
-There are fireplaces within the living room and bedroom 1 apartment.
-All other fireplaces in the property have been blocked over and are no longer in use.
+There is a fire within the living room apartment.
+All original fireplaces in the property have been blocked over and are no longer in use.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations Visually inspected.
 Internal decorations incorporate paint, paper and tile finishes.
-Cellars None.
+Cellars Visually inspected where there was a safe and purpose- built access.
+There is a basement storage cellar accessed via a timber door on the rear elevation.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located within the entrance vestibule.
+The electrical switchgear is located in the hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is connected to the mains.
+The gas meter is located externally on the front wall.